 Fine hair: If you have thin/skinny hair, you would want to give it some flesh.
 The hair should be treated with shampoos that add volume making it appear fuller.

-These shampoos have film-formers, such as hydrolyzed wheat protein and PG-propyl silanetriol making the hair feel bulkier as these increase the width of the hair shaft.
+These shampoos have film-formers, such as hydrolysed wheat protein and PG-propyl silanetriol making the hair feel bulkier as these increase the width of the hair shaft.
 Avoid anything that has siliconeor creamy shampoos as this can feel quite heavy on fine hair.
 If your hair is thin but you have normal to oily scalp, go for a shampoo that strengthens hair, adds volume and balance.

 Normal/medium hair: This is every woman’s desire as it is the easiest to maintain.
 One can use shampoo for all hair types.
 Just ensure that you get a formula that feeds, smooths and detangles the hair.
-A simple moisturizing shampoo will always work.
+A simple moisturising shampoo will always work.